Effects of the detection loophole on rival entanglement attestation techniques: Detection of entanglement

-If we take the partial transposition of the Werner state, $\rho_w$, with respect to the first party, say $A$, then we have
+If we take the partial transposition of the Werner state, $\rho_w$, with respect to the first party, say $A$, then we have .

-One can easily check that the four eigenvalues of $\rho_w^{T_A}$ are given by $(1+P)/4$, $(1+P)/4$, $(1+P)/4$, and $(1-3P)/4$.
-We see that the three of the eigenvalues of $\rho^{T_A}_w$ are same and positive; but the eigenvalue $(1-3 P)/4 $ can be negative for certain range of values of $P$.
-It can be easily checked that within the range $1/3<P\leq1$ the eigenvalue becomes negative implying that the state $\rho_w$ is entangled within this range and is separable otherwise.
+The partially transposed density matrix is denoted by $\rho_w^{T_A}$.
+One can {easily check} that the four eigenvalues of $\rho_w^{T_A}$ are $(1+P)/4$, $(1+P)/4$, $(1+P)/4$, and $(1-3P)/4$.
+We see that three of the eigenvalues of $\rho^{T_A}_w$ are the same and positive for $0\leq P\leq 1$, but the eigenvalue $(1-3 P)/4 $ can be negative for a certain range of values of $P$.
+It can be checked that within the range $1/3<P\leq1$ the eigenvalue becomes negative.
+Hence for $1/3<P\leq1$ the Werner state contains entanglement.
+Since the PPT criterion provides a necessary and sufficient condition for the detection of entanglement for $2\otimes 2$ and $2\otimes 3$ states, the criterion confirms that the Werner state is separable for $P\leq 1/3$.